-The licensee may host a variety of events which may on occasion be organised in tandem with local community groups.
+The licensee will provide food and beverage catering services for clients that wish to conduct an event such as weddings, exhibition, corporate, private, social events, fair, markets or entertainment events.
 The permanent on premises catering service with the sale on other premises authorisation will negate the requirement to apply for limited licences for any given event.
 A suite of conditions imposed on the licence will ensure that; notification timeframes and function specific plan of management will be in place, depending on the proposed patron capacity.
-Responsible Service of Alcohol guidelines and measures will be in place.
+Responsible Service of Alcohol guidelines and measures will be in place and addressed in the plan of management.